 We fear it.
 We hear horror stories about it.
 Hell is the place nobody wants to go to.
 Can such a scary place really exist?
 It is popular today to question how a loving God could ever send somebody to a place of torment… especially forever.
 Critics say that religious leaders use the concept of hell to scare people so they can control them and their wallets.
 Others question if Hell is real, is it really forever?
 Others believe Hell is a place where the last ounce of energy to resist God is expended and people finally succumb to God’s love…which never fails; this is called “Hopeful Inclusivism”.
 Some say hell is a place of annihilation (the end of existence).
 Articles like “Why Hell Is Not in the Bible” helps us understand why some scholars don’t believe in a literal eternal hell.
 Explaining all the different doctrines about hell can leave one lost in a theological abyss.
 Explaining it Biblically is much easier.
 Regardless of its duration or dimensions, it is not a place any sane person wants to go to.

-The scholars who believe in a traditional hell, believe our good God determines the fate of all those who have never heard the Gospel, by their conscience and the knowledge they do have?
-He decides what to do with aborted babies and children before the age of accountability by His foreknowledge (or Middle Knowledge; a Molinist View) by how they would have lived (see Romans 2:14-16, 26-27).
+The scholars who believe in a traditional hell, believe our good God determines the fate of those who have never heard the Gospel, by their conscience and the knowledge they do have.
+In other words, some heathens act more like believers than the religious.
+He decides what to do with aborted babies and children before the age of accountability by His foreknowledge (or Middle Knowledge; a Molinist View) by how they would have lived. (see Romans 2:14-16, 26-27).

 This is where the critics of Hell are met with a dilemma.
-You see, the greatest human who ever lived (Jesus), talked more about Hell and judgment than anyone else.
-The plain reading of these texts, are inescapably clear; this is a place you don’t want to go to.
-Listen to a few things He said…
+You see, the greatest human who ever lived (Jesus), talked more about the realities of Hell and judgment than anyone else.
+The plain reading of these texts, are inescapably clear; whatever this place is, you don’t want to go to.
+Listen to a few things the Lord said…

 And if thy right eye offend thee, pluck it out, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell.
 Matthew 5:29